 6.7 Where applicants are required to provide photocopies of their qualifications with their application, we may require sight of the original documentation at matriculation.
 Applicants will be notified in advance of matriculation if this is required.

-6.8 We allow applicants to defer entry to most of our programmes for one year.
+6.8 We allow applicants to defer entry to most of our programmes for one year, however for our more selective programmes, deferrals may be limited or not possible.
 UCAS applicants wishing to defer are required to meet all the conditions for entry in the year that they apply.
+UCAS applicants who apply in Clearing cannot defer their offer of admission.
 Postgraduate applicants can defer a conditional offer.
-An applicant can only defer the offer of a place once, and after that they will be asked to reapply unless in exceptional circumstances.
+An applicant can only defer the offer of a place once, and after that they will be asked to reapply unless in exceptional circumstances – these circumstances would only be considered for postgraduate courses.
 Where it is not possible to defer an offer of study, an applicant can reapply the following academic year.

 6.9 Where an applicant has extenuating circumstances, we take this into consideration.
 However, where these circumstances have affected the grade achieved in a qualification required for entry, we would expect that this is dealt with by the examining body.